Take Advantage of Michigan’s First Offense OWI Expungement Law

 Our firm has handled many first offense Operating While Intoxicated – OWI cases.
 The social stigma of being arrested, spending a night in jail, hiring an attorney, and appearing in public court is terrible.
 The prospect of spending more time in jail is horrifying for our clients.
 One of the hidden penalties for a Michigan OWI is that drunk driving cases were NOT eligible to be expunged…ever.
 We cannot tell you how many good people have contacted our office through the years begging for any chance to have a blemish removed from their record.
 These are teachers, doctors, nurses, and contributing members to society and their local communities.
 Our answer to them was always the same…there is no chance for you to ever make this right and remove it from your record.
 Until now

 On August 23, 2021, Michigan’s Governor signed House Bills 4219 and 4220.
-(Make these links to the statutes) For the first time ever, the legislature has provided a path for first violation Operating While Intoxicated – OWI cases to be expunged from a person’s record.
-This is a huge change in the law, especially when combined with the Clean Slate legislation (link to this content in the website) and offers those who have been turned down for employment, denied security clearances with the government, and thousands of others the chance to start fresh and get these first offenses removed from their record permanently.
+For the first time ever, the legislature has provided a path for first violation Operating While Intoxicated – OWI cases to be expunged from a person’s record.
+This is a huge change in the law, especially when combined with the Clean Slate legislation and offers those who have been turned down for employment, denied security clearances with the government, and thousands of others the chance to start fresh and get these first offenses removed from their record permanently.

 Tell Us About Your Case